wasmCloud/wasmcloud-dev-site/content/app-dev/create-actor/run.md

 _**Congratulations!**_ You've successfully created and run your first actor.
 Welcome to the world of boilerplate-free, simple distributed application development in the cloud, browser, and everywhere in between.

+Let's make a slight modification to the code, so you can see what it's like to go through a development iteration to compile and update the running code.
+Don't worry - this will be pretty quick.